thibautambrosino/REPR/pbr/README.md

 ![Example of results you should obtain with both the diffuse and specular IBL](./screenshots/ibl-total.jpg)

+### Image-Based Lighting Generation

+For this project, you have worked with pre-computed data.
+Instead of using the asses from the repository, try to generate yourself the cached environment textures.

+#### Image-Based Lighting: Diffuse (5 points)

+> Careful: Compute shaders aren't available in WebGL.

+In this steps, you are asked to write a compute / fragment shader to generate the convoluted diffuse.
+This should obviouly done only once.
+You can do it once when your application is starting up.
+A lag of a few milliseconds might occur, which is totally fine.

+Steps:
+1. Create a framebuffer
+2. Create a texture
+3. Attach the texture to the framebuffer
+4. Create a shader that will convolute the environment diffuse and write it to the texture
+5. Use this result in your PBR shader

 ## Bonus

+### Other BRDF (0.5 points)

+You can experiment with other BRDFs (diffuse or specular), such as:
+* Burley
+* Oren-Nayar
+* Ward

+Whatever you want to try!

-### Textures
+### Textures (1.5 points)

 PBR is meaningless without carefully authored textures bringing complexity to materials.

 You can download some texture that would map well to a sphere, such as [those ones](http://freepbr.com/materials/rusted-iron-pbr-metal-material-alt/).

-### Image-Based Lighting
+### Image-Based Lighting Generation

-#### Diffuse

-For this project, you have worked with pre-convolved diffuse data.
-Instead of using the asset in the repository, try to generate yourself the convolved diffuse of an environment texture.

-#### Specular
+#### Specular (8 points)

 Just like you did for the diffuse, you can generate the specular probe.
 This task is harder, but will definitely make you stronger.

-## Going Further

-The feature described here aren't mandatory but will make you learn a lot of stuff!

-### Experiment BRDFs

-There are a lot of other BRDFs, whether it is for the diffuse component or the specular one.
-Try to experiment with some of them and compare how they look.
-You can try any BRDFs you want, such that the Burley diffuse.

-### Anything you can think of...

-There are so many fun things you can do:
-* Loading more complex models
-* Add several light probe with blending
-* ...
+Please refer to the paper [Unreal paper](https://cdn2.unrealengine.com/Resources/files/2013SiggraphPresentationsNotes-26915738.pdf) for the implementation.
+Don't hesitate to come see me during the lesson so I can give you a detailed explanation about what you have to do.

 ## Provided Code